-The School of Music does not participate in the early action program.
+*Please note that the IC School of Music does not participate in the early action program.

+Yes!
 Ithaca College currently accepts Advanced Placement Exams, CLEP exams, and International Baccalaureate Exams.
 Exam results must be sent directly to the Office of the Registrar from the testing agency.

 3322 Whalen Center for Music